Should I Ask Again Or Move On?

 If someone doesn’t follow through the first time, they usually won’t the second.

-And if they do suddenly reply after you move on?
+And if they suddenly reply after you move on?

 1. Pull back your effort